mlab817/faqs/src/rice-competitiveness-enhancement-fund-rice-extension-services-program/what-are-"farm-schools"-tasked-with-implementing-the-farmers-field-school-(ffs).md

 ---
  title: What are "farm schools" tasked with implementing the Farmers Field School (FFS)?

-tags: ["farm","schools","tasked","implementing","farmers","field","school","ffs"]

  ---

-### Rice Competitiveness Enhancement Fund- Rice Extension Services Program
+## Rice Competitiveness Enhancement Fund- Rice Extension Services Program

-## What are "farm schools" tasked with implementing the Farmers Field School (FFS)?
+# What are "farm schools" tasked with implementing the Farmers Field School (FFS)?

  - Farm Schools are sites where the FFS and other relevant training programs for farmers are conducted.
 They also refer to the following: